 OSTs of the Most Popular Dramas

-Here are Yoon Mi Rae’s most popular songs (according to Yoon Mi Rae’s Spotify profile as of April 2020) which happen to be all K-drama OSTs.
+Here are Yoon Mi-rae’s most popular songs (according to Yoon Mi Rae’s Spotify profile as of February 2021) which happen to be all K-drama OSTs.

 ‘Always’ – Descendants of the Sun, 2016